-Economics 315 – Intermediate Business Microeconomics, Fall 2018 Syllabus
+Economics 315 – Intermediate Business Microeconomics, Spring 2019 Syllabus

 Welcome to Economics 315 – Intermediate Business Microeconomics!
 The primary objective of this course is to develop the complete set of tools required for a firm’s manager to make well informed, responsible, and efficient business decisions in an increasingly dynamic world.
 The course integrates traditional microeconomic analysis and standard topics with the treatment of current and important topics faced by today’s managers.

 To be adequately prepared for today’s fast changing business environment, managers must have an understanding of the vast array of influences on the firm and an appreciation of the environment in which it operates.
 Hence, a business student’s education is incomplete without adequate exposure to the following perspectives: (i) Ethical issues; (ii) Global issues; (iii) Political, social, legal, regulatory, and environmental issues; (iv) Technological issues, and (v) The impact of demographic diversity on organizations.
 This class will provide the students with the tools to apply the insights of economics to the business environment with the perspectives outlined above.

 Students taking this course must have completed Econ 201, Econ 202, and Math 135.
 In addition, students should have had, or currently be enrolled in ISDS 361A.
 All unqualified students should drop this course.

 I encourage you to use the publisher’s website which works through some demonstration problems from each chapter, see: http://highered.mheducation.com/sites/1259290611/

 There is also a website for an older edition of the text that provides some additional practice exercises, see: http://highered.mcgraw-hill.com/sites/0073523224/information_center_view0/

 In addition, tutors are available at the Mihaylo College Tutoring Center.
 Here is the link to the website: https://business.fullerton.edu/Tutoring